samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 ## The original papers

-These three papers all independently introduce the fundamental idea of gradual typing: dynamic enforcement of types using contracts.
+These four papers all independently introduce the fundamental idea of gradual typing: dynamic enforcement of types using contracts.

 ##### Gradual typing for functional languages.
 Jeremy G. Siek and Walid Taha.